aws-samples/amazon-sagemaker-administration-workshop/content/01-lab-01/lab-01.md

 ```

 ### Onboard to domain using IAM
 In this section you create a domain using IAM authentication method.
-To experiment with the domain in IAM Identity Center authentication mode, refer to a dedicated instructions [how to onboard using IAM Identity Center](./domain-sso.md).
+To experiment with the domain in IAM Identity Center authentication mode, refer to the dedicated instructions [how to onboard using IAM Identity Center](./domain-sso.md).

 Follow the instructions in [Onboard to Amazon SageMaker Domain Using IAM](https://docs.aws.amazon.com/sagemaker/latest/dg/onboard-iam.html) in the Developer Guide and provide the configuration values as described in the following sections.